QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: The Framework

-Here, we choose a linear function to make sure $PPCost$ and $CError$ are at about the same value range.
+Next, we illustrate how to choose a linear function so that $PPCost$ and $CError$ have similar value ranges.
 We use an example to explain how to choose the function.
 We first run the model considering $PPCost$ only such that we may find a cutting solution (4, 6) with the PPCost value being 3.25$\times$4+4.2$\times$6=38, the number of subcircuits being~5, and the current TE being 40.
 Assuming we can achieve a perfect balancing of the subcircuits with a maximal increase of 4 additional cuts and get a solution (6,7) with $PPcost$ being 53.
 The PPCost range is [38,53].
 The TE range is now [20,40].
-We a choose linear function $f$(TE)= TE$\times$0.75+23.
+We choose a linear function $f$(TE)= TE$\times$0.75+23.
+Note that a further refined linear function can be derived for a given circuit. \end{itemize}